danaikorre/dsmanufacturing.github.io/course_content_2021/tutorials.md

 1. Tutorials will **start on time**.
 Please sign in ~5min in advance to minimise disruption to the rest of the class.
 Most sessions will start with a brief central classroom discussion, Q&A and/or prep for the session's activities.
     - There will be a tutor in the room at least 10min before start, this is a good time to double check technical requirements,  ask any questions specific to the session's structure or highlight special adjustments you may need for the session.
     - Especially because we can only partially simulate a physical classroom, it is also perfectly fine during this period to use the chat functionality to catch up or chat informally with tutors and other participants.
-1. We ask that you remain within the session (T-a or T-b) you select at the start of the course.
+1. We ask that you remain within the session (A or B) you select at the start of the course.
 However, if your personal circumstances impact your attendance please speak to a course tutor about switching to a different schedule.
 1. Most activities will have a combination of group and individual work.
 Most group work will have participants assigned to specific groups, mainly to ensure relatively even distribution of domain/sector or technical experience across groups.
 To support exchange of ideas and perspectives, as well as networking, group membership will change across tutorials.
     - Note that group activities will be set up to ensure private or otherwise sensitive data and interests are not shared.
     - If you have special requirements that necessitate moving from a specified group please speak to a course tutor in the first instance.